 Delivering an exceptional experience for residents in a multifamily building starts at the front door.
 To ensure seamless property access for residents, guests, service providers, and deliveries, invest in a video intercom system for apartment buildings.

 We’ve made it easy to weigh your options by reviewing some of the many intercom providers in the industry.
 Aiphone is known in the access control and intercom space.
-Read on to learn more about Aiphone’s IXG Series IP Multi-Tenant Video Intercom and how it may stand up against the competition.
+Read on to learn more about Aiphone intercoms and how they may stand up against the competition.

 This Aiphone intercom review covers: